Wild Fox Coatings Littleton, CO · Ships nationwide

 • Scuff-sand, 220-grit — dull the sheen, don't strip it.
 Wipe off all dust.

-• Fill & repair — dents, grain, old hardware holes.
+• Fill & repair — now the primer has shown you everything: dents, open grain, old hardware holes.
 Sand smooth.

-• Finish coat 1 — thin, even coats beat one thick coat every time.
+• Finish coat 1 — catalyzed white 15-sheen topcoat with the same hardener.
+Thin, even coats beat one thick coat every time.
 Brush + foam roller, or spray.

 • Light sand between coats — 320-grit, barely there, to knock down texture.
 Wipe clean.

-• Finish coat 2 (or 3) — two is typical; whites over wood may want three.
+• Finish coat 2 — catalyzed — two is what we run; whites over open-grain wood may want a third.
+Catalyze every coat, not just the last one.

 • Cure before reassembly — wait the full cure window before rehanging and loading.
 This is the patience that protects all the work.